hanuszka1995/BashUtils/README.md

 * `monitor` - for the next X seconds displays the count of specified processes matching a Perl regex every second
 * `pentakill` - kills all processes matching a Perl regex
 * `seppuku` - shuts down a computer

+All utils, except for `gr8upd8` and `seppuku`, provide help if they are executed without parametres.